Poniente Almeriense

-Poniente Almeriense is one of the seven comarcas in the province of Almería, Andalusia, Spain.
-This comarca was established in 2003 by the Government of Andalusia.
-It is sometimes also known as the "sea of plastic" (Mar de plástico) due to the numerous greenhouses that cover the area.
-The comarca contains ten municipalities (the tenth, Balanegra, was created in 2015 from part of Berja municipality) and 283,858 inhabitants in an area of 970 km^{2}.
-The "sea of plastic" was one of the subjects of We feed the world, a 2005 documentary; and the setting of Spanish crime drama Mar de plástico.
+Poniente Almeriense is one of the seven comarcas in the Spanish province of Almería in Andalusia, established in 2003.
+It is sometimes known as the "sea of plastic" (Mar de plástico), due to the numerous greenhouses that cover the area.
+The comarca contains ten municipalities, and as of the 2024 census, it had 283,858 inhabitants in an area of 970 km2.
+The "sea of plastic" was one of the subjects of the 2005 documentary film We Feed the World and the setting of the crime drama television series Mar de plástico.

-The typical agricultural products of the greenhouses are: cucumbers, watermelons, eggplants, zucchinis, peaches, peppers and tomatoes.
+Typical products of the greenhouses include cucumbers, watermelons, eggplants, zucchinis, melons, peppers, and tomatoes.

-The comarca borders the Alboran Sea to the South, the city of Almería to the east, the Sierra de Gádor to the north, and the municipality of Albuñol (in Granada province) to the west.
+The comarca borders the Alboran Sea to the south, the city of Almería to the east, the Sierra de Gádor to the north, and the municipality of Albuñol to the west.

 Municipalities

-The Poniente Almeriense contains the following ten municipalities:
+Poniente Almeriense contains the following ten municipalities: